 B. Color Guard Inspection & Casing for Score (REMOVED FROM THE NHSDTC)

-- 1. The NHSDTC no longer maintains a Color Guard inspection component.
-Therefore, teams will move directly to the ready area for the event just prior to their scheduled performance time.
-All units will uncase for score as per the scoresheet, then re-case their colors OUTSIDE the area quietly and without a score by judges. - 2.
-All Color Guards are reminded that the general Color Guard areas are a low-noise zone.
-Please ensure your team and spectators maintain no loud chants or other loud celebrations or outbursts that could disturb other color guard competitors just a few feet away during their Color Guard performances.
+1. The NHSDTC no longer maintains a Color Guard inspection component.
+All units will uncase for score as per the scoresheet, then re-case their colors OUTSIDE the area quietly and without a score by judges.

 C. Judging & Scoring